HackerHours/hackerhours.org/DIY-Guide.md

 While Hacker Hours NYC is programming-language-agnostic, [other related groups](https://github.com/afeld/hackerhours.org/wiki/DIY-Guide) are language- or framework-specific.
 Totally up to you.

+When it began, Hacker Hours NYC was almost entirely absolute beginners.
+Over time, the group has gained more regulars and a wider variety of skill levels, and now many attendees simply come to have a space to work and hang out with other coders.
+Your community and your outreach will determine the demographic and vibe.

 The default format is where mentors make themselves available for however-many hours at a time to bounce around and answer questions - the beauty here is zero planning and zero formality.
 Possible alterations include

 * an opening where everyone introduces themselves and what they're working on